josephmoresena/Rxmxnx.JNetInterface/package/Rxmxnx.JNetInterface.Core/PACKAGE.md

 # Description

-`Rxmxnx.JNetInterface.Core` is a lightweight package that provides essential base classes and abstractions for working with JNI in .NET.
+`Rxmxnx.JNetInterface.Core` is a package that provides essential base classes and abstractions for working with JNI in .NET.
 It is designed for scenarios where direct dependency on a JVM is not required or desirable.

 ## Usage